The Cowherd and the Weaver Girl: Tale type

 In the first catalogue of Chinese folktales (devised in 1937), Wolfram Eberhard abstracted a Chinese folktype indexed as number 34, Schwanenjungfrau ("The Swan Maiden"): a poor human youth is directed to the place where supernatural women bathe by a cow or a deer; the women may be Swan Maidens, a celestial weaver, one of the Pleiades, one of the "9 Celestial Maidens", or a fairy; he steals the garments of one of them and makes her his wife; she finds the garments and flies back to Heaven; the youth goes after her, and meets her in the Heavenly realm; the Heavenly king decrees that the couple shall meet only once a year.
 Based on some of the variants available then, Eberhard dated the story to the 5th century, although the tale seems much older, with references to it in the Huainanzi (2nd century BC).
 Eberhard also supposed that the fairy tale preceded the astral myth.

-Chinese folklorist and scholar Ting Nai-tung classified the versions of The Cowherd and the Weaver Girl under the Aarne–Thompson–Uther Index ATU 400, "The Quest for the Lost Wife".
+Chinese folklorist and scholar Ting Nai-tung classified the versions of The Cowherd and the Weaver Girl under the Aarne–Thompson–Uther Index tale type ATU 400, "The Quest for the Lost Wife".
 The tale also holds similarities with widespread tales of the swan maiden (bird maiden or bird princess).